Corn Chowder is an American classic.

 Topped with some parmesan cheese and OMG YUM!

 The beauty of a pasta salad is that it’s hearty and tasty, but it tends to not take over the dinner.

 Place it next to the warm chowder and you have a complete meal.

 Pairing chowder with this salad is exactly that; two simple, easy-to-eat dishes that complement each other and make a wonderful meal.

 Holly writing on Life in the Lofthouse makes it easy to make this yummy dish.

 Ham in your biscuits anyone?

-This is Gooseberry Patch recipe that includes ham, buttermilk, butter, and… oh, who cares?
+This is a Gooseberry Patch recipe that includes ham, buttermilk, butter, and… oh, who cares?

-Ham, butter, and buttermilk is more than enough.
+Ham, butter, and buttermilk are more than enough.